evidenceaction/Dispensers-Dashboard-API/README.md

 npm run start-dev
 ```
 This will start the app at `http://localhost:3000`.
-This command starts the server with `nodemon` which watches files and restarts when there's a change.
+This command starts the server with `nodemon` which watches files and restarts when there's a change .